Didisimmons/Task/TEST.md

 <br/>

 ### **FURTHER TESTING**

-When running the tests for the form in the weather app, an error was discovered that prevented the test from running.
+1. When running the tests for the form in the weather app, an error was discovered that prevented the test from running.
 The error "missing 1 required argument:'self'" occurred because I forgot to provide a required argument when instantiating the Sensor class that was added to the sensor model.

 After that, another error message appeared: "__init__() missing 1 required positional argument: 'city name" The arguments for the initiated class were present in all three of the sensor data, but when attempting to set the values to default, another error "test city name is required() missing 1 required positional argument:'self'" appears.
 After some research, and due to time constraints, testing for the views.py and models.py files was omitted because it would have necessitated more debugging.

+2. After running the test file, it was discovered that the sensor was no longer being called on the live Heroku site, and an error message was displayed.
+Some of the changes made during automated unit testing were reversed in order to get our deployed site up and running.

 ### **SOLVED BUGS**